JAlcocerT/JAlcocerT/content/blog/biz-web-links.md

 * Add also custom WebAn tools `http://192.168.0.155/admin/config#2`
 * Allows for instance backups via UI `http://192.168.0.155/admin/config#3`

->  A simple to set up [docker variant of LinkStack](https://github.com/linkstackorg/linkstack-docker).
-LinkStack is a highly customizable link sharing platform with an intuitive, easy to use user interface.
+>  A simple to set up [docker variant of **LinkStack**](https://github.com/linkstackorg/linkstack-docker).

+> > LinkStack is a highly customizable link sharing platform with an intuitive, easy to use user interface.

-Both are really light weight to use even on Raspberry Pis:
+Both are **really light weight** to use even on Raspberry Pis:

 ```sh
 #htop